samwilson1198/vehicle_mot_visualiser/README.md

 1. Put one of the example JSON files into the `data/` directory (or confirm the included files are present).
 2. Open the notebook:
-3. In the **Data Extraction and Processing** cell, choose the branch that loads a local JSON file (the notebook includes a prompt that asks for a filename — enter e.g. `MW02WVU.json`).
+3. In the data extraction and processing cells, run cell 3 (and not cell 2), which loads a local JSON file (the notebook includes a prompt that asks for a filename — enter e.g. `MW02WVU.json`).
 Run the notebook cells in order.
-4. After the “Combined Visualisation and Output” cells run, the final plot will be saved to `outputs/{registration}.png` and the plot object displayed in the notebook.
+4. After the cells run, the final plot will be saved to `outputs/{registration}.png` and the plot object displayed in the notebook.

 ---